 Which of these would you pick, or what brand not mentioned would you recommend for World’s Best Screwdriver?

-As I mentioned, I’ve got the Wera’s, the interchangeable tip Vessel Ball Grip, and I will shortly acquire the Facom Protwist Stubby Set.
+As I mentioned, I’ve got the Wera’s and the interchangeable tip Vessel Ball Grip.

 Note: Many of the links in this article are affiliate links to Amazon.
 If you click through on them and subsequently purchase the screwdrivers, CNCCookbook will get a small fee.
 Hey, we need good screwdrivers here too, and that’s how we’re starting a fund to buy them.
 But, if you don’t want to contribute, no worries.
 Just search Amazon using the information provided here and you’ll be able to find the same thing, sans affiliate link, in no time.

 Like what you read on CNCCookbook?

 Join 100,000+ CNC'ers!
 Get our latest blog posts delivered straight to your email inbox once a week for free.
 Plus, we’ll give you access to some great CNC reference materials including:

 - Our Big List of over 200 CNC Tips and Techniques